engelanna/androgen-receptor-clusters-world-map/README.md

 ## Phase 1: Data acquisition & cleaning

+Links in the charts below will take you to the relevant files.

 ```mermaid
 graph TD
     A(1: <a href='https://github.com/engelanna/androgen-receptor-clustering/blob/main/assets/txt/download_bam_files_input_urls.txt'>List</a> of 4654 <a href='https://www.internationalgenome.org/'>International Genome Sample Resource</a> .cram files) -.->|samtools view: <a href='https://github.com/engelanna/androgen-receptor-clustering/blob/main/scripts/_010_download_bam_files.py#L20'> scope the downloads</a> to just the androgen receptors| B